wmo-im/GTStoWIS2/README.rst

 feeds.
 The topics chosen are taken from the existing tables, subject to a few conventions, to create a starting point.

-To do so, we need an executable version of the Tables from WMO 386.
+To do so, we need an executable version of the Tables from `WMO 386 Volume 1<https://www.wmo.int/pages/prog/www/ois/Operational_Information/Publications/WMO_386/WMO_386_Vol_I_2009_en.pdf>`_
+Attachment II-5.
 Those tables are in this directory with names like TableB.json (where TableB includes both B1 and B2 in a single table).
 Where they can be literally used, the tables are in json format. where some comments or processing is required, the input is a comma separated value, or csv file.